ArctosDB/documentation-wiki/_documentation/collecting-event.markdown

 Specimens from August 31 will not be included (31 is not between 1 and 30), and specimens from January will not be included (1 is not between 6 and 7).

+# Maintenance

+Duplicate Collecting Events are automatically merged, and unused Collecting Events are automatically deleted.
+A Collecting Event Nickname will prevent both of these actions and should be used in pre-created Collecting Events.
+Please remove nickname from any Collecting Events which you no longer intend to use.